mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 ## Modules

-Lack of support for package versioning was a major issue in Go before version 1.11.
+Lack of support for package versioning was a major issue before Go version 1.11.
 The leading contenders were vgo from Russ Cox at <https://github.com/golang/go/wiki/vgo>
 and dep from Sam Boyer at <https://golang.github.io/dep/>.